Occupy movement: Wales

-In Wales, Occupy Cardiff originally set its camp-site outside Cardiff Castle but it was disbanded by police, and some protesters were arrested.
-Charges were later dropped following calls from trade unionists, lawyers and politicians including Plaid Cymru leader Leanne Wood, Labour Party politician Tony Benn and demonstrations outside Cardiff magistrates court.
+In Wales, Occupy Cardiff originally set its campsite outside Cardiff Castle but it was disbanded by police, and some protesters were arrested.
+Charges were later dropped following calls from trade unionists, lawyers and politicians including Plaid Cymru leader Leanne Wood, Labour Party politician Tony Benn and demonstrations outside Cardiff magistrate's court.
 Occupy Cardiff set up a new camp in the city, outside the offices of Welsh Labour and a number of trade unions at the Transport House, Cathedral Road.

 United States

 The Occupy Wall Street protests began in New York City on 17 September 2011.
 By 9 October, similar demonstrations were either ongoing or had been held in 70 major cities and over 600 communities across the U.S. The movement rejects existing political institutions and attempts to create alternative ones through direct action and direct democracy.
 Occupy protesters' slogan, "We are the 99%", asserts that the "99%" pay for the mistakes of the "1%".
 The original location of choice by the protesters was 1 Chase Plaza, the site of the "Charging Bull" statue, but when police discovered the planned site, it was fenced off and nearby Zuccotti Park was chosen.
 There was scant media coverage till 24 September when a large march forcing the closure of several streets resulted in 80 arrests.
 Police used a technique called "netting", the use of orange plastic nets to corral protesters, and the march received extensive media coverage when a video of several "netted" young women being pepper sprayed was widely circulated.

 Media coverage was again sparked on 1 October, when New York City protesters attempted to march across the Brooklyn Bridge and more than 700 arrests were made.
 Some said the police had tricked protesters, allowing them onto the bridge and even escorting them partway across before they began to make mass arrests.
 On 25 October, police officers cleared two Occupy Oakland protest camp sites.
-Police fired tear gas canisters at the protestors, allegedly in response to objects being thrown at them.
 Protest organizers said that many of the troublemakers were not part of the Occupy movement.
 The raid was described as "violent and chaotic at times" and resulted in over 102 arrests.
-Scott Olsen, a former Marine and Iraq War veteran, suffered a skull fracture caused by a projectile that witnesses believed was a tear gas or smoke canister fired by the police.
+Scott Olsen, a former Marine and Iraq War veteran, suffered a skull fracture caused by a projectile which witnesses claimed was a tear gas or smoke canister fired by the police.
 On 2 November, protesters in Oakland, California, shut down the Port of Oakland, the fifth busiest port in the nation.
 Police estimated that about 3,000 demonstrators were gathered at the port and 4,500 had marched across the city.